-Scan the Junk Folder in Gmail for any Important Emails - Digital Inspiration
+Scan the Junk Folder in Gmail for any Important Emails

 Like everyone else, I get a few hundred spam messages in my Gmail Inbox everyday and it can take quite a bit of effort (and time) to sift through so many spam messages every single day to find a couple of legitimate emails.
 There’s however a simple Gmail search filter that helps me in the scanning process.

-in:spam to:me “Hello Amit” OR “Hi Amit” OR “Dear Amit”
+into “Hello Amit” OR “Hi Amit” OR “Dear Amit”

 Let me explain.

-The in:spam rule will search for emails that are in the spam or junk folder of Gmail.
-The to:me rule will filter emails that have my email address in either the To: or CC: field.
+The inrule will search for emails that are in the spam or junk folder of Gmail.
+The to rule will filter emails that have my email address in either the To: or CC: field.

 Now the interesting part.
 When you get an email from a contact, chances are that the other person is using some sort of greeting or salutation with your name in the message body which, if you are communicating in English, could be an Hi, Hello, Howdy, Dear or Hey.